-The Canticle of the Black Madonna is more than a major cultural event.
-By also offering facilitated workshops, art therapy, guest lectures, and direct involvement of the veteran community, The Canticle is a rallying call to address one of the most urgent social crises of our times, afflicting military and civilian communities alike.
+The Canticle of the Black Madonna goes beyond the opera.
+It is also a healing journey.
+By directly involving the veteran community through direct services and on-stage participation, The Canticle is a rallying call to address one of the most urgent social crises of our times, afflicting military and civilian communities alike.

 “You honor me, and my brothers and sisters in arms, with this opera.
 Please know that as a combat veteran I am truly and deeply touched that you have undertaken such an elusive and misunderstood issue as combat-related PTSD in America today.
 I am thankful to you all for what you do, and I know my fallen friends would be as well.”

 U.S. Army Infantry